codepath/android_guides/Constructing-View-Layouts.md

 <img src="https://constraintlayout.com/assets/images/basics/chains_create.gif">

-**NOTE**: The instructions below are included for previous reference.
-You can now use ConstraintLayout to accomplish the same goal of vertical or linear layouts.

 ### Building via the old way

 All children of a LinearLayout are displayed sequentially based on the order they are defined within the layout.
 A LinearLayout respects *margins* between children and the *gravity* (right, center, or left alignment) of each child.